Bevacizumab use while Breastfeeding

 Summary of Use during Lactation

-No information is available on the systemic use of bevacizumab during breastfeeding.
+No information is available on the intravenous use of bevacizumab during breastfeeding.
 Because bevacizumab is a large protein molecule with a molecular weight of about 149,000, the amount in milk is likely to be very low.
 It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.
 Until more data become available, intravenous bevacizumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.
 The manufacturer recommends that breastfeeding be discontinued during bevacizumab therapy and for 6 months following the last dose.

 Maternal Levels.
 A woman was given 3 intravitreal injections of bevacizumab for scar-associated choroidal neovascularization in her left eye.
 Her breastfed infant was 12 weeks old at the start of therapy.
 The bevacizumab dose and interval were not stated in the published report, but the usual intravitreal dose is 1.25 mg.
 After the first injection, bevacizumab was detectable in the maternal serum with a peak between 0.6 and 0.7 mcg/L at one week, but bevacizumab was not detectable in breastmilk at any time over the 42 days following injection.
 Vascular endothelial growth factor (VEGF) was also measured in serum and breastmilk.
 After the intravitreal injection of bevacizumab, the VEGF level in breastmilk decreased from 13.3 to 8.6 mcg/L over a 2-week period.
 After changing therapy to ranibizumab, no decrement in breastmilk VEGF was seen.